What Do Dental X-rays Actually Show the Doctor?

 After the patient is sufficiently protected, the technician should don unsterile gloves in order also to protect the patient and equipment from cross contamination from one patient to another.
 Following each patient, all equipment should be wiped down with antibacterial solution.
 The technician will then pull the x-ray tube, which is a small cylinder connected to an arm that will take an x-ray type of photograph of each tooth, one to four at a time.

 Small backdrop props poised on properly angled wires are balanced appropriately in the side of the cheek or in the middle of the mouth, and the picture is snapped.
+It also shows any dental irregularities or the presence of conditions like tmj.
 Once the small dental x-rays are developed, the technician will number the teeth appropriately and the diagnoses will be documented for the dentist to observe, usually, collaboratively with the technician.

 Types of X-rays